adielsh/LibraryApp/client/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:9080
+# serve with hot reload at localhost:9080 (And also run the server with db)
 npm run dev

 # build electron application for production